Terrariums are miniature, self contained eco-systems. Once created, these

 with covered containers for Ferns.
 Covered containers became popular

-and were called Wardian cases, the first Terrariums.
+and were called a Wardian case, the first Terrariums.

 How Terrariums Work